A Fine Press creating and printing limited edition books by traditional letterpress.

 A small group solely for the exchange of material that has been printed letterpress.
 Members contribute items approximately three times a year, with numbers being kept small enough to make the task of printing not too onerous.
-Originally started by Claire, Alan Brignull at the Hedgehog Press now co-ordinates the distribution.
+Originally started by Claire, and tnen Alan Brignull, and now Ben Brundell.

 Workshops and Open Days

 For many years, the Press was able to provide a place for an apprentice for a period of one to three months, once or twice a year.
 However, this is no longer possible, as we have moved to smaller premises and, sadly, have disposed of all our large presses.

-For some years the Press held an Open Day, when all its equipment and productions were on show, but as much of the equipment has now gone, only the Open Typecasting afternoons on one Sunday a month now continue.
-However, Hurst Street Studios have an Open Day on Saturday 16 June, Sunday 9 September and Saturday 1 December, and the Press's Monotype equipment will be in action on those days.
+For some years the Press held an Open Day, when all its equipment and productions were on show, but as much of the equipment has now gone, only the Open Typecasting afternoons on occasional Sundays now continue.
+However, Hurst Street Studios also has Open Days and the Press's Monotype equipment is in action on those days.

 The Alembic Press can provide hands-on demonstrations of aspects of letterpress printing at various exhibitions, fairs, and colleges, etc. For example, we have provided